 • Strong interpersonal, communication and presentation skills

 • Excellent knowledge in at least one programming or scripting language (Python, Perl, Java, R and R-Shiny)

 • Experience in the creation of data workflows as well as data analysis and interpretation.

 • Quantum Mechanics/Molecular Dynamics in drug discovery

 A few facts about The College of Life Sciences at Dundee:

-• The College of Life Sciences has over 1000 research and support staff from around 60 countries and external funding in excess of £100 million in 2013
+• The College of Life Sciences has over 900 research and support staff from 59 countries and external funding in excess of £40 million per year

 • Dundee has twice been named ‘the best place to work in Europe’ in a poll of scientists conducted by The Scientist magazine

-Dundee, set on the east coast of Scotland, has a relatively low cost of living.
-It lies in an area of outstanding natural beauty, including large sandy beaches and challenging hills.
+• The College of Life Sciences has been consistently rated ‘5-star’ (the highest rating) by the UK national Research Assessment Exercise.
+Dundee, set on the east coast of Scotland, lies in an area of outstanding natural beauty, including large sandy beaches and challenging hills.

 The diversity of our staff and students helps to make the University of Dundee a UK university of choice for undergraduate, postgraduate and distance learning.
 Family friendly policies, staff networks for BME, Disabled and LGBT staff, membership of Athena SWAN, the ECU Race Equality Charter and Stonewall as well a full range of disability services, create an enjoyable and inclusive place to work.